- M.S. Psychology

 Up to this point, Kevin’s ultra-running experience was self-taught.
 He knew no ultra-runners, had no idea how to go about training, or even what questions to ask.
 Totally undertrained and not knowing what to expect, it was a painful and humbling experience, but he finished!
 He never wants anyone to be in a similar position and loves to work with beginners and first timers, of any ultra-distance.

 Since then he’s accumulated a wealth of knowledge about running ultras and has finished 9 100 mile races: Western States, Hellbender, Pinhoti (2x), Georgia Jewel, Rocky Raccoon, Thunder Rock, Zion 100 and most recently Uwharrie 100, where he finished 10th overall!
-Along the way he has mentored and coached multiple runners to complete their first 100 mile and 50 mile races, experiences which have been very fulfilling for him.
+Along the way he has coached many runners to complete every distance from marathons up to 100 mile races, which has been very fulfilling for him.